rating iconrating iconrating icon

 Signs Your Blower Motor Needs to Be Replaced

-Occasionally a blower motor will need to be replaced.
+Occasionally a blower motor will need to be replaced in Tarzana.
 Similar to other HVAC components the blower motor will become more vulnerable overtime due to wear and tear.
 If the blower motor is not working properly, it can greatly affect the comfort level and air quality of your home.
 Common issues with blower motors include resistor, fan relay and climate control switch issues.
 If you notice your HVAC system is constantly running and has a hard time reaching desired temperature or if you notice any of the following signs it would be a good idea to contact a professional for a service visit.

 Weak or Lack of Airflow